 How to calculate plinth area?

-- Calculate individual areas: Multiply length by width to find the area of each room or space.
+Calculate individual areas: Multiply the length by the width to determine the area of each room or space.

-- Add all areas: Sum the areas of all rooms to get the total plinth area.
+Add all areas: Add the areas of all rooms to arrive at the total plinth area.

 Common plinth area formulas:

-- Irregular shapes: Break the building into smaller regular shapes (rectangles, triangles), calculate each area, then sum them for the total plinth area..
+Irregular shapes: Divide the building into smaller regular shapes (such as rectangles or triangles), calculate each area, and then add them together to get the total plinth area.

 Plinth area calculation formula

-The plinth area can be determined using the following formula:
+The plinth area can be calculated by considering the total covered area at the floor level of a building.
+It is generally determined using the following formula:

 Plinth Area = Area of Floor + Area of Walls – Area of Openings

-For example, if you have an 8-inch thick concrete slab and a 4-inch wide footing, your plinth area would be 16 square feet (8 x 4).
-Essentially, the plinth area refers to the area of ground covered by a building's foundation, and it is measured in square feet (ft²).
+For example, if you have an 8-inch-thick concrete slab and a 4-inch-wide footing, the plinth area would be 16 square feet (8 × 4).
+Essentially, the plinth area refers to the ground area covered by a building’s foundation and is measured in square feet (ft²).

 Inclusions and exclusions in plinth area calculation